joearms/old.blog/_posts/2013-03-27-promoting-erlang.md

-Since I actually rather like UBF (I think it's better than Json and XML) for example I remind people every ten years or so, so see if I can raise a modicum of interst.
+Since I actually rather like UBF (I think it's better than Json and XML) for example I remind people every ten years or so, so see if I can raise a modicum of interest.

 Now the worm has turned.

 I'm starting a new blog.
 I'm going to tell you why Erlang is wicked badd-ass awesome (translation: not-bad) and what's happening in the Erlang world.
-I'll also talk about some other competing tenchologies which I consider to be decidedly <i>Unawesome</i> and I'll tell you why.
+I'll also talk about some other competing technologies which I consider to be decidedly <i>Unawesome</i> and I'll tell you why.